The BEARR Trust Annual Conference 2022

 First Panel: Lessons Learned

-Michael Rasell, BEARR trustee, will moderate a discussion between:
+Michael Rasell, BEARR trustee, moderated a discussion between:

 - Olga Donets – Director of Donetsk Youth Debate Centre, established in Donetsk and Luhansk, currently working from Kyiv